BEAMRobotics/beam_robotics/inspection_tools/inspection/README.md

   2. Export SLAM map to a PCD file
   3. Generate a json poses file (you can use odom_topic_to_poses_file if the SLAM method chosen does not output the poses file)
   4. Run inspection_extract_images given the original ROS bag and the poses file
-  5. Label the images from inspection_extract_images by generating defect masks.
-This step has not been fully automated.
+  5. Run insepection_label_images to label the images from inspection_extract_images by generating defect masks.
+This step has not been fully automated for all defects.
+Currently only implemented for crack and spall detection.

 ## Image Extractor Instructions